ashdza/physics-sunset/README.md

 ```
 let view (m: model) => {
   build html structure from model
+  include html bits that will generate msgs (when triggered by user)
 };
 ```

 Why the interactivity?
 Well, just because ... it was fun, and I got to learn ReasonML.

+What is the file `physics02.re`?
+Not related in any way to the project, just a separate side experiment.
+The file has explanatory comments.

+## To Run

-To run: clone this repository, run `npm install`, then `npm run dev`.
+Clone this repository, run `npm install`, then `npm run dev`.